For many of us in tech, the New Year doesn’t really start until mid-January, after we’ve been to Las Vegas for the

 Version 1.0 of the Matter standard, which

-was made public by the Connectivity Standards Alliance in 2022, now includes seven device types ready for certification and
+was made public by the Connectivity Standards Alliance in 2022, now includes seven device types ready for certification and will

-introduce products that are either already Matter certified or about to be.
+products that are either already Matter certified or about to be.

 Matter promises to unify today's fragmented smart home market